 Our Biodiversity strategy assigns equal importance to financials and positive impact.
 Impact investing starts from where responsible investing leaves off; responsible investing focuses on excluding companies or industries that fail to meet various criteria to avoid having investments that do harm.
 Impact investing tries to do more than avoid harm, it actively tries to do good while providing a financial return.
 We believe financial sustainability underpins both, and prioritise innovative companies with competitive advantages, robust balance sheets, visionary management teams and cutting-edge technology.
 We seek quality solution providers with commercial, scalable products and services, with potential for profitable growth and attractive returns through active, bottom-up stock picking.
 AXA IM puts the power of asset management to work at scale in high conviction, diversified portfolios with high active share backed by consistent engagement, thorough KPI tracking, and transparent reporting.

 The definition of impact investing has widened with the global adoption of the United Nations Sustainable Development Goals (SDGs), established in 2015 to address global environmental and social challenges, and there are different ways of generating positive impact through investing.
 Our listed equity Biodiversity impact strategy aims to generate positive measurable impact in two principal ways: by investing in listed companies which are making a positive contribution to the funds targeted UN SDGs based on AXA IM’s bespoke impact framework, and through our long-term engagement and reporting activities which enable us to monitor our progress towards the biodiversity strategy’s impact objective.
-Compared to impact investment in private markets, which generates positive social or environmental projects often on a local level, listed equities can provide scalable and commercial solutions that can generate positive change on a global level, transforming whole section of society and economy.
+Compared to impact investment in private markets, which generates positive social or environmental projects often on a local level, listed equities can provide scalable and commercial solutions that can generate positive change on a global level, transforming whole sections of society and the economy.

-The GIIN is a leading authority for impact investing in listed securities and has defined four key concepts for generating investor’s impact:
+The GIIN is a leading authority for impact investing in listed securities and has defined four key concepts for generating investors' impact:

 • Strategy: aligned to the theory of change: understanding the problem , setting key investment themes, identifying required solutions, selecting suitable KPIs and enacting real-world change through voting and engagement.